How to Transfer U.S. Pensions into Canadian RRSPs

 The IRA withdrawal will be viewed as a transfer only from Canada's perspective.
 The U.S. will still view it as an early withdrawal and impose the taxes mentioned above, but there is a little maneuver that can recover part of the taxes paid to the U.S. from Canada.

 This technique works if you wait until entering Canada and becoming a resident before making the IRA to RRSP transfer.
 Include the withdrawal in income on your Canadian tax return and claim the transfer into your RRSP, resulting in no additional tax liability to Canada.
-Then claim foreign tax credits on your Canadian return for taxes paid to the U.S. on that income, thereby recovering some or all of the U.S. tax from Canada (Ref: Section 126 of the Income Tax Act).
+Then claim foreign tax credits on your Canadian return for taxes paid to the U.S. on that income, thereby recovering some of the U.S. tax from Canada.
+The amount recoverable would not include the 10% additional tax mentioned above (here's why), but you could still get a lot of the U.S. tax back.

 You aren't actually paying tax to Canada on the pension withdrawal, so you need sufficient other Canadian income and tax owing to Canada for this maneuver to work.
 It is highly recommended that you do a formal tax planner with a qualified tax preparer, crunching the numbers first before making an actual move.